-In the SM semester you will work on a wide variety of developing techniques to make (native) apps for mobile platforms.
+In the SM semester Introduction in Mobile development you will work on a wide variety of developing techniques to make (native) apps for mobile platforms.
 You will work on both the concept, design and the interaction design, as well as a native prototype demonstrator of your app.